mlochbaum/BQN/doc/group.md

 ### Multidimensional grouping

 Dyadic Group allows the right argument to be grouped along multiple axes by using a nested left argument.
-In this case, `𝕨` must be a list of numeric lists, and the result has rank `≠𝕨` while its elements—as always—have the same rank as `𝕩`.
+In this case, `𝕨` must be a list of numeric arrays, and the result has rank `≠𝕨`.
+Assuming for now that all elements of `𝕨` are lists, each result element has the same rank as `𝕩`.
 The result shape is `1+⌈´¨𝕨`, while the shape of element `i⊑𝕨⊔𝕩` is `i+´∘=¨𝕨`.
-If every element of `𝕨` is sorted ascending and has no ¯1s, we have `𝕩≡∾𝕨⊔𝕩`, that is, [Join](join.md#join) is the inverse of partitioning.
+If every element of `𝕨` is a list in ascending order with no ¯1s, we have `𝕩≡∾𝕨⊔𝕩`, that is, [Join](join.md#join) is the inverse of partitioning.

+If there are non-list arrays in `𝕨`, these correspond to multiple axes in `𝕩` but only one axis of the result.
+Each of these groups of axes is treated as a single axis in index order, as though `𝕩` were reshaped to convert each into exactly one axis, and `⥊¨` were applied to `𝕨`.

 Here we split up a rank-2 array into a rank-2 array of rank-2 arrays.
 Along the first axis we simply separate the first pair and second pair of rows—a partition.
 Along the second axis we separate odd from even indices.